09 Early years practice policy

 - Children help staff set tables which are arranged for key person groups.

-- Children wash their hands and find their lunch box and drink, and sit down
+- Children wash their hands and find their lunch box and drink and sit down.

-times, for example not drinking cans of fizzy drinks in front of the children.
+example not drinking cans of fizzy drinks in front of the children.

 - Children are given time to eat at their own pace and are not hurried to fit in with adults’ tasks and breaks.
 They are not made to